 Every company wants to grow.
-The easiest way to grow is to keep your existing customers.
+The easiest way to do that is to keep your existing customers.
 To retain customers, you need to make them happy.
 Happy customers turn into long-term and profitable loyalists.
-Long-term and profitable loyalists go a long way toward improving your CSAT score.
+And in short, long-term and profitable loyalists go a long way toward improving your CSAT score.

 How do companies actually know how happy their customers are with their products, services, and experiences?
-They measure their CSAT score – or their rating for Customer Satisfaction.
+They measure their customer satisfaction score – or their rating for Customer Satisfaction.

 Throughout the entire customer lifecycle, there are many moments that add up to a person’s relationship with and feelings towards a brand.
-From in-store and online shopping experiences to customer care interactions and satisfaction with onboarding or learning to use a product itself, every one of these standalone touchpoints is important.
+This includes in-store and online shopping experiences, customer care interactions and learning to use a product itself.
+Without a doubt, every one of these standalone touchpoints are important.

 That’s why customer experience and support professionals hyper-focus on customer satisfaction or CSAT.
-CSAT is a metric that measures how well your company is delivering against your customers’ expectations in these independent moments.
+CSAT measures how well your company is delivering against your customers’ expectations in these independent moments.

 In this post, we will dive into everything you have ever wanted to know about CSAT scores.
 Jump to specific sections or scroll down to read the entire post.